greglama/Optimal-Art/README.md

 Dichotomy was actually my first thought, the idea behind is that I can reduce the size of the problem to something simpler.

 I took in consideration the whole picture and then I asked myself : "Are all the pixel the same ?".
-Obvioulsy the answer was no, so I split the picture into 4 sub-pictures.
-And I recursively asked the same question until I got a sub square of the picture full of black pixel.
+Obliviously the answer was no, so I split the picture into 4 sub-pictures.
+And I recursively asked the same question until I got
+A sub square of the picture full of black pixel.

 In doing so I ended up with squares of sizes : 1, 2, 4, 8, 16, and 32 pixel (powers of 2).

 This solution allowed me to get this :
 ![Dichotomy](http://primers.xyz/problems/0/img/343258991124717361524089387826.png)

 This is a 10,585 operations solution.
-Definetly not the best but it works, beside there is originally 84,784 pixels so it is approximately 8 times better !
+Definitely not the best but it works, beside there is originally 84,784 pixels so it is approximately 8 times better !

 ### Greedy Squares

-The principe behind a greedy algorithym is that by taking the optimum choice at each step of the process you are more likely to get an optimum solution at the end of the day.
+The principe behind a greedy algorithm is that by taking the optimum choice at each step of the process you are more Likely to get an optimum solution at the end of the day.
 This of course hardly outputs _the best solution_ but it can still be very good to get a great solution without too much work.

-The principle here is pretty straightforward : find the biggest square on the picture and save it, then erase it from the the picture and go look for the second biggest...
+The principle here is pretty straightforward : find the biggest square on the picture and save it, then erase it from the picture and go look for the second biggest...

 This returns a better solution than Dichotomy but also takes a little bit longer (you have to check the whole picture at each step for the squares).